OCA/partner-contact/partner_multi_relation/README.rst

 =====

 Before being able to use relations, you'll have define some first.
-Do that in Sales / Configuration / Address Book / Partner relations.
+Do that in Contacts / Relations / Partner relations.
 Here, you need to name both sides of the relation: To have an assistant-relation, you would name one side 'is assistant of' and the other side 'has assistant'.
 This relation only makes sense between people, so you would choose 'Person' for both partner